Distance learning courses in the School of Government

 Public Administration

-If students wish to take longer on the programme, they can move into a later intake or they can take longer on the dissertation.
+If you wish to spend more time on the programme, you can move into a later intake or you can take longer on the dissertation.
 The course must be completed within four years.

 PhD by distance learning